yazenkk/yazenkk.github.io/_pages/about.md

   image_circular: true # crops the image to make it circular
   address:

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 Hello, I am a graduate student in the department of Agricultural and Resource Economics at UC Berkeley where I study development economics.